jpilch/repofinder/README.md

 ### Prerequisites

-  The only prerequesite is having **docker compose** installed on your system.
+  The only prerequisite is having **docker compose** installed on your system.

-  To check if you have it installed you can run `docker compose verision` (the following output shows which version I used).
+  To check if you have it installed you can run `docker compose verision` (the following output shows which version I used):
   ```shell
   ➜  repofinder git:(master) docker compose version
   Docker Compose version v2.20.2